eldher/datasciencecoursera/README.md

 working_dir= "C:/0501/@coursera/data science JHU/getting_data/data/UCI HAR Dataset"
 setwd(working_dir)
 ```
+## Loading features names

-The first step was to load the 561 features names, replacing paranthesis "()" and commas "," with underscores "_"
+First step was to load the 561 features names, replacing paranthesis "()" and commas "," with underscores `_`.
-The variables with "bandsEnergy" the comma character was replaced with the string "_to_"
+In variables with "bandsEnergy", the comma character was replaced with the string `_to_`.
+Names are almost self explanatory so there is no need to do anything else.
+With this, we make sure to meet condition [4]

 ```R
 feat <- read.delim("features.txt",sep=" ", header = F, stringsAsFactors = F,